You’ve just arrived in the Rocky Mountains and are awestruck by the rugged, natural beauty that surrounds you.

 Symptoms of Altitude Sickness

-Worsening symptoms (which usually occur at very high altitudes, above 11,000 feet or 3,000 m) include an intense, constant headache, confusion, coughing and bloodstained sputum, a blue tinge to nails, lips and skin, and difficulty breathing.
+Worsening symptoms (which usually occur at very high altitudes, above 11,000 feet (3,000 m) include an intense, constant headache, confusion, coughing and bloodstained sputum, a blue tinge to nails, lips and skin and difficulty breathing.

-Lack of oxygen in the blood can cause the leaking of fluids from the capillary walls into the brain or lungs.
+A lack of oxygen in the blood can cause fluid to leak from the capillary walls into the brain or lungs.
 If left untreated, a severe case of altitude sickness can cause unconsciousness and death within hours.

 Ways to Decrease Your Risk of Altitude Sickness